Working to Halt Bigotry in its Tracks

 Shahzad A. Malik, formerly a Shareholder & Chair of the Tax Practice at Stradling Yocca Carlson & Rauth PC, is currently a Partner at Nixon Peabody LLP (Los Angeles).
 He was previously a partner at Akin, Gump, Strauss, Hauer & Feld and also practiced at Skadden, Arps, Slate, Meagher & Flom.
 His tax practice focuses primarily on merger & acquisition transactions, particularly private equity and technology transactions.
 During the course of his career, Mr. Malik has worked on transactions with an aggregate enterprise value in excess of $30 billion.
 He is the primary author of the comprehensive treatise, “Taxation of Securities Transactions.”
 He has been quoted in the Wall Street Journal and the Los Angeles Times on various occasions.
 Mr. Malik is a founding board member of Muslim Advocates.

-Saema Somalya is a lawyer and former Senior Vice President, General Counsel and Corporate Secretary of Warren Resources, Inc. She has practiced corporate and securities law for nearly 15 years.
-Ms. Somalya previously served as corporate counsel with PepsiCo, Inc. where she held the position of Senior Legal Director and Senior Corporate Counsel (2013-2014) and Legal Director and Corporate Counsel (2009-2013).
+Saema Somalya is a lawyer and the Senior Vice President and Deputy General Counsel at Fifth Third Bancorp in Cincinnati, Ohio.
+She has practiced corporate and securities law for nearly 15 years.
+Ms. Somalya previously served as the Senior Vice President and General Counsel of Warren Resources, Inc and corporate counsel with PepsiCo, Inc. where she held the position of Senior Legal Director and Senior Corporate Counsel (2013-2014) and Legal Director and Corporate Counsel (2009-2013).
 From 2002 to 2009, Ms. Somalya was an associate with Morgan, Lewis & Bockius LLP, Linklaters LLP, and Davis Polk & Wardwell LLP.
 She received her B.A., magna cum laude, from Yale University in 1999 and her J.D. from Yale Law School in 2002.

 Mohamed Yusuf M. Mohamed is Deputy General Counsel Employment & Immigration at Tesla, Inc. From 1998 to 2005, he served as a trial attorney with the Office of the Solicitor of the U.S. Department of Labor in Washington, D.C.
 Mr. Mohamed is a graduate of the University of Georgia School of Law, where he was Executive Editor of the Journal of Intellectual Property Law.
 He received his Bachelor of Science in Management with honors at the Georgia Institute of Technology.